-Theorem 3 (Equivalent to Theorem 1).
-If a distortion tuple (D_1, \ldots, D_k) is ξ -achievable when (X_1, \ldots, X_k) is jointly Gaussian with covariance matrix K, then for any $\epsilon > 0$, the distortion tuple $(D_1 + \epsilon, \ldots, D_k + \epsilon)$ is ξ -achievable when (X_1, \ldots, X_k) has an arbitrary distribution with covariance matrix K.
+Theorem 3 (Equivalent to Theorem 1)

+If a distortion tuple $(D_1, ..., D_k)$ is ξ -achievable when $(X_1, ..., X_k)$ is jointly Gaussian with covariance matrix \mathbf{K} , then for any $\varepsilon > 0$, the distortion tuple $(D_1 + \varepsilon, ..., D_k + \varepsilon)$. is ξ -achievable when $(X_1, ..., X_k)$ has an arbitrary distribution with covariance matrix \mathbf{K} .

 Before delving into the mathematical details of the proof below, we give an overview of the proof steps.
-A high level illustration is provided in Fig. 2(a).
+A high level illustration is provided in Fig. 3.
 The overall idea is to use the achievable scheme for distributed compression of the Gaussian source over the network, and devise a new scheme for the arbitrary source with the same covariance to show that the achievable distortion in both cases is similar.

-We first apply the linear transformation \mathbf{Q} to blocks of the sources, and then the transformed source symbols from various blocks are interleaved to create new blocks of independent "effective" source symbols.
+We first apply the linear transformation Q to blocks of the sources, and then the transformed source symbols from various blocks are interleaved to create new blocks of independent "effective" source symbols.
 The idea is that each of these new effective source symbols is now a weighted aggregate of many source symbols, and using a central limit theorem-like result (Lemma 1), the effective source is close to the Gaussian source with the same covariance.
 We next invoke the Functional Representation Lemma (Lemma 4) to "transform" the given stochastic network into a randomly chosen deterministic network; that is to say that the output to a node is a deterministic function of the inputs to the network and some external randomness, independent of the inputs.
 We then take the achievable scheme for the Gaussian source, and construct an equivalent scheme with bounded output (using Lemma 2) and finite encoding precision (using Lemma 5), and apply it to the new effective network with approximately Gaussian sources.
 Using the continuity property of finite encoding precision schemes (Lemma 7), and the property of bounded output, we conclude the proof by showing that the distortion achieved on this effective network with approximately Gaussian sources is close to what it would have been if the sources were actually Gaussian.